 Determining the most appropriate style guide for the team seems difficult.
 Usually, individual team members already have their own style of writing code (although this is more of sticking to certain principles, still) and usually do not want to change it.
 Software developers are conservatives and every change in the development process slows us down.
 Imagine that you have to change your handwriting every time you change a project.
 It's crazy, isn't it?
 But that doesn't mean there's no way to define and implement coding recommendations for your team.
 You just have to make the right argument on why a style guide is important.

 Let's start from the beginning.
 Why are we even sitting in an office writing our applications?
 We are helping businesses make money or solve their problems.
-To make this happen, we develop solutions/products and put them into production where it can bring some value.
-We don't want our solutions to cause more problems and we want it to be useful for as long as possible.
+To make this happen, we develop solutions/products and put them into production where they can bring some value.
+We don't want our solutions to cause more problems and we want them to be useful for as long as possible.
 Of course, there are bugs.
-Sometimes it's just a broken code, sometimes the price of an error is a blown up spaceship.
-Of course, nobody makes errors intentionally, everybody tries to maintain code quality to their fullest possible extent.
+Sometimes it's just a broken code, and sometimes the price of an error is a blown-up spaceship.
+Of course, nobody makes errors intentionally, everybody tries to maintain code quality to the fullest possible extent.
 For this purpose, we build CI pipelines and development processes that will help us prevent failures and bugs in our product.
 As a result, the stages and distribution of the bugs turn out to be something like this:

 These are the necessary steps to get the code into production.
 If you haven't passed one step, forgotten something or a reviewer said it won't work like that, you'll see the sign "failed" — bad code doesn't get into production.
 The code review is one of the top and most complicated steps of the pyramid: you cannot automate the code review, and when you do, it will lead to automating the whole programming.
 Then programmers will no longer be needed either.
 The style guide is just one of the tools to build such a process.